 More than ⅔ of children around the world have seen or witnessed an act of violence (WHO) resulting in trauma and mental health disorders.
 Today, 4/5 youth in need of Mental Health do not receive it.
 The Mental Health Crisis is growing among youth and adolescents.
 When these issues go unaddressed at a young age, studies have shown negative outcomes are a result which continue well into adulthood.

 Depression, anxiety and low self worth are direct results of trauma and victimization among children and teens.
-Without intervention, youth are more likely to perform poorly or drop out of school, demonstrate aggressive behavior and/or participate in substance abuse.
+Without intervention, youth are more likely to have poor academic performance, drop out of school, demonstrate aggressive behavior and/or participate in substance abuse.